Where are you based at/where do you shoot?

 You get your carefully edited photos on both an online gallery plus USB 10 days after the wedding.
 The online gallery & USB both have the full high resolution files – print size.
 The USB comes in a beautifully presented box with a stack of prints inside.

 The reason you get your photos within 10 days is I was a computer engineer prior to doing wedding photography (many years ago) and am super quick on the computer.
 I have a huge, very fast editing machine & really enjoy editing the wedding when it’s still fresh in my head.
 I typically start editing on the Monday after a wedding and post the USB/Box at the end of the week.

 Do you use a Drone?

 Yes, I was literally one of the first guys in Australia and probably world wide to have a serious crack at using a Drone for wedding photography.
-I use a big drone, not a toy one – A DJI Phantom 4 Pro+ at time of writing.
+I use real serious ones, not toy ones – A DJI Inspire with X5 camera & several lenses & also a DJI Phantom 4 Pro+ at time of writing.
+(I use either Drone depending on the situation, typically one is better suited for certain weddings).
 In addition, I use the drone to get angles that I would like to get a normal camera at, and I don’t use it for the sake of being a Drone.
 This means you’ll get real photographs out of it you would love to print on your wall – and not nonsense like couples looking like stick figures lying on their back on train tracks looking straight up.

 Describe your photography?